Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,766.088354,772.860817.md

 ### Transcript

-> the specs of the PC I'm working on honestly hey you don't know but it's a
+> the specs of the PC I'm working on honestly hey you don't know but it's a pretty good one who creates the decorations and assets